NASA Astronaut Corps: History

-The first U.S. astronaut candidates were selected by NASA in 1959, for its Project Mercury with the objective of orbiting astronauts around the Earth in single-man capsules.
+The first American astronaut candidates were selected by NASA in 1959, for its Project Mercury with the objective of orbiting astronauts around the Earth in single-man capsules.
 The military services were asked to provide a list of military test pilots who met specific qualifications.
 After stringent screening, NASA announced its selection of the "Mercury Seven" as its first astronauts.
-Since then, NASA has selected 22 more groups of astronauts, opening the corps to civilians, scientists, doctors, engineers, and school teachers.
+Since then, NASA has selected 22 more groups of astronauts, opening the corps to civilians, scientists, doctors, engineers, and schoolteachers.
 As of the 2009 Astronaut Class, 61% of the astronauts selected by NASA have come from military service.

 NASA selects candidates from a diverse pool of applicants with a wide variety of backgrounds.
 From the thousands of applications received, only a few are chosen for the intensive astronaut candidate training program.
 Including the "Original Seven", 339 candidates have been selected to date.

 Organization

 The Astronaut Corps is based at the Lyndon B. Johnson Space Center in Houston, although members may be assigned to other locations based on mission requirements, e.g. Soyuz training at Star City, Russia.

 The Chief of the Astronaut Office is the most senior leadership position for active astronauts in the Corps.
 The Chief Astronaut serves as head of the Corps and is the principal adviser to the NASA Administrator on astronaut training and operations.
 The first Chief Astronaut was Deke Slayton, appointed in 1962.
-The current Chief Astronaut is Joe Acaba.
+The current Chief Astronaut is Joseph M. Acaba.

 Salary

 Salaries for newly hired civilian astronauts are based on the federal government's General Schedule pay scale for grades GS-11 through GS-14.
-The astronaut's grade is based on his or her academic achievements and experience.
+The astronaut's grade is based on the astronaut's academic achievements and experience.
 Astronauts can be promoted up to grade GS-15.
 As of 2015, astronauts based at the Johnson Space Center in Houston, Texas, earn between $66,026 (GS-11 step 1) and $158,700 (GS-15 step 8 and above).
+As of the new astronaut candidate class announcement of 2024, astronaut candidates will be removed from the GS pay scale and be paid on an AD 'Administratively Determined" scale.

 Military astronauts are detailed to the Johnson Space Center and remain on active duty for pay, benefits, leave, and similar military matters.